 Next slide, if you would.
 We had previously been exposed to the dark web too intimately here in Pfizer.
-Most of our work, up until about two years ago, we were actually trying to do what we could to address the online pharmacy exposure on the open web, the web that most people can go to.
-As we started to read in the paper more and more problems with counterfeit Xanax, we started trying to get DOJ to come on board.
-We wanted to partner up with DEA in particular to see if we could lend a hand to partner with them to address that problem.
+Most of our work, up until about 2 years ago, we were actually trying to do what we could to address the online pharmacy exposure on the open web, the web that most people can go to.
+As we started to read in the paper more and more problems with counterfeit Xanax, we started trying to get the Department of Justice (DOJ) to come on board.
+We wanted to partner up with Drug Enforcement Agency (DEA) in particular to see if we could lend a hand to partner with them to address that problem.

 Because it's a scheduled medicine, although we make it, we're not authorized to actually test purchase it ourselves.
 So there was a bit of a stumbling block in that regard.
 But we did go through the dark web and found out that unlike on the open web, Xanax was heavily being advertised.
-And it sort of coincides with the rash of Xanax overdoses and hospitalizations within the last three to five years.
-And so those diagrams are just some of many we have in our intelligence division showing how Xanax is highly advertised in the dark web, and outstripping, even in terms of the upper left's - compared to other benzodiazepines.
+And it sort of coincides with the rash of Xanax overdoses and hospitalizations within the last 3 to 5 years.
+And so those diagrams are just some of many we have in our intelligence division showing how Xanax is highly advertised in the dark web, and outstripping, even in terms of the upper left's-compared to other benzodiazepines.
 Whatever reason, criminal elements have decided Xanax has the most cache.
 And that's the one they're going to counterfeit and send to patients and stuff.
 So it just gives you a flavor for what we're looking at within Pfizer.

-I'll turn it over to Dr. Shelley then to sort of wrap up the panel.
+I'll turn it over to Dr. Shelley then, to sort of wrap up the panel.

-MASSARO: Well, thanks so much, John, for that perspective.
+Mr. MASSARO.
+Well, thanks so much, John, for that perspective.